• Webinars

 • Mirrored and Replicated Topology

-In the mirror topology, for all lock operations a lock is acquired on Active node and same LockHandle is then replicated to the Passive node so that when Passive becomes Active, item will remain locked.
-Similarly, the unlock call is also replicated to passive node to unlock the item from the passive node.
+In the Mirror Topology, for all lock operations, a lock is acquired on the Active node, and the same LockHandle is then replicated to the Passive node so that when Passive becomes Active, item will remain locked.
+Similarly, the unlock call is also replicated to the Passive node to unlock the item from the Passive node.

-In the replicated topology, the client is connected to one node and for all lock operations the LockHandle is generated which receives client lock operation and then same LockHandle will be replicated to all other nodes for data consistency.
+In the Replicated Topology, the client is connected to one node, and for all lock operations, the LockHandle is generated which receives client lock operation, and then the same LockHandle will be replicated to all other nodes for data consistency.
 Similarly, the unlock operation will also be replicated to all other nodes.

 • Client Cache

-In the Client Cache, all lock based operations are directly performed at the clustered cache which means that LockHandle is generated and stored at clustered cache.
-No locking related information is maintained at Client Cache.
+In the Client Cache Topology, all lock-based operations are directly performed at the clustered cache which means that LockHandle is generated and stored at the clustered cache.
+No Locking related information is maintained in the Client Cache.

 Additional Resources

-NCache provides sample application for item locking on GitHub.
+NCache provides a sample application for item Locking on GitHub.

 See Also